 A regular visit to the ophthalmologist is must for kids of any age after 5 years of age.
 It is in the hands of the parents as to how to take care of their kids.
 Timely detection of poor vision at early age can help in better treatment.

-(The author is Director-Pediatric Ophthalmology, Centre for Sight, New Delhi.
-He contributes to Kashmir Vision)
+(The author is Director-Pediatric Ophthalmology, Centre for Sight, New Delhi)